nicknish/front-end-interview-handbook/questions/javascript-questions.md

 console.log(baz); // undefined
 ```

 A variable that is `null` will have been explicitly assigned to the `null` value.
 It represents no value and is different from `undefined` in the sense that it has been explicitly assigned.
-To check for `null,` simply compare using the strict equality operator.
+To check for `null`, simply compare using the strict equality operator.
 Note that like the above, you should not be using the abstract equality operator (`==`) to check, as it will also return `true` if the value is `undefined`.

 ```js
 var foo = null;